 Disclosure: We scrutinize our research, ratings and reviews using strict editorial integrity.
 In full transparency, this site may receive compensation from partners listed through affiliate partnerships, though this does not affect our ratings.
 Learn more about how we make money by visiting our advertiser disclosure.

 Disclaimer: This article does not constitute individualized investment advice.
-These funds appear for your consideration and not as investment recommendations.
+Individual securities, funds, and/or other investments appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.

 What Is a Target-Date Fund?